Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/MySQL/v1.0/Get-MgmtSvcMySqlHostingServerMetric.md

 The **Get-MgmtSvcMySqlHostingServerMetric** cmdlet gets metrics for a MySQL hosting server.
 By default, all metrics for a specified MySQL hosting server are returned.
 To get a specific metric, use the *MetricName* parameter.
-You can also narrow your results by using the *StartTime* and *EndTime* parameters to specifiy a date range.
+You can also narrow your results by using the *StartTime* and *EndTime* parameters to specify a date range.

 ## EXAMPLES

 ### Example 1: Get the metrics for TotalAllottedSpace
 ```
-PS C:\>Get-MgmtSvcMySqlHostingServerMetric -AdminUri "https://Computer01:30004" -Token $Token -HostingServerId "v48l25" -MetricName TotalAllottedSpace
+PS C:\> Get-MgmtSvcMySqlHostingServerMetric -AdminUri "https://Computer01:30004" -Token $Token -HostingServerId "v48l25" -MetricName TotalAllottedSpace
 ```

 NOTE: This example assumes that you have created a token by using **Get-MgmtSvcToken** and have stored it in a variable named $Token.